National Environmental Education Training Program

 Applicant Eligibility

 Assistance under this program is available to universities, non-profit organizations, or a consortia of such institutions to deliver environmental education training and support for education professionals.
-For certain competitive funding opportunities under this CFDA assistance listing, the Agency may limit eligibility to compete to a number or subset of eligible applicants consistent with the Agency's Assistance Agreement Competition Policy.
+For certain competitive funding opportunities under this assistance listing, the Agency may limit eligibility to compete to a number or subset of eligible applicants consistent with the Agency's Assistance Agreement Competition Policy.

 Beneficiary Eligibility

-Education (0-8), education (9-12), education (13+), nonprofit institutions. .
+Education (0-8), education (9-12), education (13+), public nonprofit institutions and private nonprofit institutions.

 Credentials/Documentation